 - Restoration and partial re-establishment of the heritage jetty.
-Maintain the southern portion of the current jetty structure for bird roosting. - Provide space and seating on the jetty for small groups to support education and story telling. - Include cultural/historical interpretive information in the redevelopment.
+Maintain the southern portion of the current jetty structure for bird roosting. - Ensure re-establishment proposal protects roosting and use of birdlife as a priority. - Provide space and seating on the jetty for small groups to support education and story telling. - Include cultural/historical interpretive information in the redevelopment.